lisp-mirror/lqml/readme-prepare-android.md

 You don't need Android Studio, so search for **command line tools** on the SDK download page.

-The NDK version that will work with both ECL and Qt5.15 is `21.3`.
+The NDK version to use depends on the Qt version.
+Qt5.15 requires `21.3`, Qt6 requires `25c`.

 The latest working SDK for Qt5.15 is e.g.
 `/opt/android/sdk/platforms/android-34`.
 If you find versions greater than 34